 This tutorial is to help you with ZSNES.
-ZSNES is the #1 Super Nintendo emulator.
-It's emulation quality is practically perfect.
-What ZSNES is probably most well known for its nifty features and easy-to-use interface.
-ZSNES has been around since the mid 90's, holding a precious spot in the hearts of all classic gamers who've kept up with emulation since then.
+The emulator has been around since the mid 90's, holding a precious spot in the hearts of all classic gamers who've kept up with emulation since then.
 It's a quality emulator with lots of neat features.
 However it hasn't been updated in a long time.
 I do not recommend it for a quality SNES emulation experience.

 *If you would like to download ZSNES, I have it in my emulators page.

 I suggest you make a new folder called "SNES" within a folder called "Emulation".
 You don't have to, but it makes things a little easier for you if you're not too computer literate.
 Extract all the contents of this emulator's zip file into the SNES folder.
 If you don't know how to extract files from a zip file then read this.
 Put all of your SNES ROMs into the SNES folder too.
 ZSNES has zip support, so you do not have to extract ROMs from their zip files.
 Double-click on "zsnes" to open it.

 1. It doesn't support my color!
 The error message: "ZSNESw does snot support 24bit color.
 Please change your resolution to either 16bit or 32bit color".
 To correct this, right-click on an empty spot on your desktop then left-click on Properties.
 Look towards the top where the tabs are, click on Settings.
 You will arrive here.
 In the spot where the red arrow points at, click in the option that says 16bit.
 If a 32bit option is available then choose that.
 Then choose Apply then OK.

 2. DirectX?!
 If you get an error that says something about you need a higher version of DirectX then just install the full DirectX package.
 You can download it here: DirectX End-User Runtime Web Installer (284 KB).
 This installer promises to install all the legacy files that correct issues such as this.

 3. Just a black square!
 If you get nothing but a black square then just press Alt+Enter to bring ZSNES to full screen.